-The perfect individual sized dessert, these mini apple crisp baked apples are the perfect mix of baked apples and crisp topping.
-Serve it with a scoop of ice cream for a perfect dessert!
+The perfect individual sized dessert, these baked apple halves are the perfect mix of baked apples and crispy brown sugar and oatmeal topping.
+Serve them with a scoop of ice cream for a fabulous dessert.

 Are they a baked apple or apple crisp?
-These fun desserts are a little bit of both.
+These baked apple halves are a little bit of both.

 Tasty baked apples topped with crunchy brown sugar and oat topping.
 They are perfect individually sized treats that might just become your favorite fall dessert.